Leonard-The-Wise/NWScript-Npp/ReadMe.md

 Interface functions required for NPP to use the lexer are declared with...
 `extern "C" __declspec(dllexport) ... __stdcall`.

-`src\Lexers\Scintilla` is unmodified files copied from [NPP\Scintilla\include](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/scintilla/include)
+`src\Lexers\Scintilla` is unmodified files copied from [NPP\Scintilla\include](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/scintilla/include), so you can overwrite those with more up-to-date versions in your own taste.

 `src\Lexlib` contains required files copied from [NPP\Scintilla\lexlib](https://github.com/notepad-plus-plus/notepad-plus-plus/tree/master/scintilla/lexlib) - unchanged other than ripping out some headers that were not required.
 You can add more if your project needs.

 `src\Lexers\Config\NWScript-Npp.xml` defines the language keywords & styles.
 Required for the plugin and will be published on project build.
+When changing the DLL name, you also MUST change this to the exact name your DLL gets, or else Notepad++ will not recognize it.

-The Debugger is already set to autorun `Notepad++.exe` for all plataforms.
+The Debugger is already set to autorun `Notepad++.exe` for all supported plataforms (x86 or x64).

 </details>

 ## <a name="trivia"></a>Some development trivia